CZ26/CZ-HP/experience.md

 **Reviewer** of International Speech Communication Association (ISCA)

-**PC member** of The Tenth IEEE  International Workshop on Semantic Computing for Social Networks and Organization Sciences (SCSN)
+**PC member** of IEEE International Workshop on Semantic Computing for Social Networks and Organization Sciences (SCSN)